Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Safety Verification of Ground Robot Motion

-This notion of safety is suitable for structured spaces where obstacles can easily determine the trajectory and observable region of the robot (\eg, lanes on streets).
-The robot is responsible for collisions inside its observable area (``field of vision'', cf. \rref{fig:fieldOfViewA}) and has to ensure that it can stop if needed before leaving the observable region (cf. \rref{fig:fieldOfViewStop}), because it could otherwise cause collisions when moving into the blind spot just outside its observable area.
-However, the robot does not make guarantees for obstacles that it cannot see.
+The robot does not make guarantees for obstacles that it cannot see.
 If an obstacle starts outside the observable region and subsequently hits the robot, then it is considered the fault of the obstacle.
 If the robot guarantees passive orientation safety and every obstacle outside the observable region guarantees that it will not interfere with the robot, a collision between the robot and an obstacle never happens while the robot is moving.
 In fact, collisions can be avoided when obstacles do not cross the trajectory of the robot.
 Any obstacles inside the observable region can drive with passive safety restrictions (\ie, guarantee not to exceed a maximum velocity) because the robot will brake or choose a new curve to avoid collisions.
-Obstacles that start outside the observable region can rely on the robot to stay inside its observable region, and that it guarantees collision avoidance for the obstacles it can see.
-Also, it guarantees to only enter places it can see (\ie the robot will stop before it drives to places that it did not see when evaluating the safety of a curve).
+Obstacles that start outside the observable region can rely on the robot to only enter places it can see (\ie the robot will be able to stop before it drives to places that it did not see when evaluating the safety of a curve).

-\paragraph{Modeling} To express that an obstacle was invisible to the robot when it chose a new curve we introduce the non-rigid function $\Visible$, with \(\Visible>0\) indicating that the obstacle was visible to the robot when it chose a new curve.
-The observable region is aligned with the orientation of the robot and extends symmetrically by a constant design parameter $\gamma$ that captures the angular width of the field of vision: The robot can see everything within angle $\frac{\gamma}{2}$ to its left or right.
-With the newly introduced notions, the safety condition to guarantee passive orientation safety can be expressed in \qdl as follows:
+\paragraph{Modeling} To express that an obstacle was invisible to the robot when it chose a new curve, in \rref{model:fieldOfView} we introduce a variable $\Visible$ with \(\Visible>0\) indicating that an obstacle was visible to the robot when it chose a new curve.
+The observable region is aligned with the orientation of the robot and extends symmetrically to the left and right of the orientation vector $\dr$ by a constant design parameter $\gamma$ that captures the angular width of the field of vision.
+The robot can see everything within angle $\frac{\gamma}{2}$ to its left or right.
+With these, passive orientation safety can be expressed as:

+This means that, when the robot is driving (\(\vr\neq0\)), every obstacle is either sufficiently far away or it came from outside the observable region (so \(\Visible \leq 0\)) while the robot stayed inside \(\abs{\beta} < \gamma\).
+For determining whether or not the robot stayed inside the observable region, we compare the robot's angular progress \(\beta\) along the curve with the angular width \(\gamma\) of the observable region, see \rref{fig:thales} for details.